Registration for ICCG11 is now open (the link to the registration page

 The requirements are detailed in this template.

-A total of four workshops can be scheduled.
+A description of the four thematic workshops may be found here.

-One person may submit a single-authored abstract, a single-authored abstract and a co-authored one (not as first author) or two co-authored abstracts (only one as first author).
+One person may submit a single-authored abstract and a co-authored one (not as first author) or two co-authored abstracts (only one as first author).
 Note that keynote papers within workshops count as ordinary papers.

 Abstracts submitted to the general session and to the poster session will be evaluated by two members of the Scientific Committee.
 Workshop papers receive two evaluations by Scientific Committee members and one by the workshop convenor(s).

-Notifications of acceptance of abstracts will be sent out by 20 March 2020.
+Notifications of acceptance will be sent out by 31 March 2021.